freeCodeCamp/freeCodeCamp/guide/english/security/wireshark/index.md

 Wireshark is an open source network analyzer application that is available for Linux, macOS and Windows.
 It allows you to "sniff" [packets](../../network-engineering/packets/) being sent to and from different nodes on a network.

 #### Why use Wireshark?
-Wireshark is a powerful tool, you might use it to:
+Wireshark is a powerful tool you can use to:
 + Learn about how different protocols are used in networking
 + Troubleshoot network problems
 + Analyze traffic going through your network